 This Post is submitted on behalf of Lorna Noble, and with her permission, by Chris Hepden, HS 1957-64.
-If anyone wishes to contact Lorna from the 1953 intake, or to request higher-res copies of any of the photos below, please email me at [firstname.lastname@example.org].
-I’ll be pleased to pass Lorna your message who I am sure would, in turn, be pleased to hear from you.
+If anyone wishes to contact Lorna from the 1953 intake, or to request higher-res copies of any of the photos below,please email me via [firstname.lastname@example.org] , and they will pass me your message, which I’ll then forward to Lorna who I am sure would, in turn, be pleased to hear from you.

 In September 1953, Lorna Barford was one of some 120 eleven year olds who were the first intake to a new secondary school, known formally as Hatfield Secondary Technical School – soon to be known as simply Hatfield School.
 They didn’t realise then how different their lives would soon become, but being young and bright, they took advantage of whatever opportunities their new school offered.
 These are some of the recollections of Lorna – the first pupil in the new Admissions Register.